Regulatory actions for March 20, 2025

 March 20, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Quibim, Sibel Health, Telix.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Henlius.

 Briefs